-This child loved to paint at the easel, reaching all the corners of the paper with the brush dripping with paint, outstretched from his almost three-year old body.
-But he did not enjoy the clean up.
+This child loved to paint at the easel, reaching all the corners of the paper with the brush dripping with paint, outstretched from his almost three-year-old body.
+But he did not enjoy the cleanup.
 To his mind, the work was done when the painting was done, and that was that.
-The guide quietly admired the pluck of a child who would repeatedly select a work for which he had great fondness, yet remain steadfast in his disdain for the clean up.
+The guide quietly admired the pluck of a child who would repeatedly select a work for which he had a great fondness, yet remain steadfast in his disdain for the cleanup.

-Leaving her chair and willing her body to sail slowly across the room in stately and steady pace, the guide approaches the child, now wild in eye and poised for flight or fight – he has been here before.
+Leaving her chair and willing her body to sail slowly across the room at a stately and steady pace, the guide approaches the child, now wild in the eye and poised for flight or fight – he has been here before.
 She stops within earshot and quietly stands and waits, offering her calm centeredness to the agitated child.
-Experienced in the ways of those who love the work but do not relish the wrap up, she has decided it is time to switch tactics.
-Unlike most of the children, who respond willingly and quickly to her approach for upholding the limits, customs and expectations of the structure inherent in the freedoms offered in the environment, she recognizes that this child has quickly built up resistance to them and stands in fierce opposition.
+Experienced in the ways of those who love the work but do not relish the wrap-up, she has decided it is time to switch tactics.
+Unlike most of the children, who respond willingly and quickly to her approach to upholding the limits, customs, and expectations of the structure inherent in the freedoms offered in the environment, she recognizes that this child has quickly built up resistance to them and stands in fierce opposition.

 “Let’s hang it up together!”
 Unclipping the sopping wet painting from the easel, she makes a mental note to refer to Rothko when speaking of Jim’s passion for painting at his next parent conference and invites the child to hold a corner of the paper.
 Fetching a clothespin, she deftly attaches her end to the wire and, turning to the boy, realizes he is trying to fasten his end with an upturned clothespin.
 “Oh,” she exclaims, “these can be tricky,” as she fetches another pin and slowly demonstrates how to hold it and squeeze the appropriate ends.
 She waits quietly and patiently until his persistent efforts end in success.